ShishunTian/MGDL-TITS2025/readme.md

-# Multi-level Guided Discrepancy Learning for Source-Free Object Detection in Hazy Conditions (T-ITS)
+# Multi-level Guided Discrepancy Learning for Source-Free Object Detection in Hazy Conditions (T-ITS 2025)
 A Pytorch Implementation of Multi-level Guided Discrepancy Learning for Source-Free Object Detection in Hazy Conditions.

 ## Get Started